r0x0r/pywebview/docs/guide/renderer.md

 * `file://` URLs are not fully supported.
 While such URLs can be loaded, associated resources such as images or stylesheets cannot.
 * Destroying a window via `window.close()` and starting a new instance will crash the program.
+* Running the program under elevated privileges will throw an exception.
 * Access to localhost URLs is restricted by default.
 To overcome this the LoopbackExempt settings are modified on _pywebview_ launch, which triggers a UAC prompt.
 This only happens once and only if LoopbackExempt setting is not set.
 You can manually set this setting beforehand to avoid UAC: `checknetisolation LoopbackExempt -a -n="Microsoft.Win32WebViewHost_cw5n1h2txyewy"` (must be run as an admin).